-We are happy to offer you the option to meet and talk via FaceTime, Skype, Zoom or the phone since meeting in person right now is difficult.
-Feel free to reach out 24/7 to 1-888- OPENARMS or email us at firstname.lastname@example.org and we would be happy to chat.
+We are happy to offer you the option to meet and talk in person, or via FaceTime, Skype, Zoom or the phone.
+Feel free to reach out 24/7 to 1-888- OPENARMS or email us at email@example.com and we would be happy to chat.

 If you are pregnant, and not sure that you are ready to parent, we can help!

 It’s never too early or too late in your pregnancy to contact us if you are pregnant.
 Open Arms will provide non-judgmental, personal support to help you decide what is best for you and your baby.
 If you want to learn more about making an adoption plan with Open Arms, call us anytime at 1-888-OPENARMS (888.673.6276) or email us at firstname.lastname@example.org.
 View our brochure about Open Adoption in English.
 We have a Spanish version as well.

 We work hard to meet your needs on your schedule.
 An adoption counselor will visit you, wherever and whenever you choose.
 We can also help with other needs such as groceries, housing and arranging prenatal appointments for you.

 Supporting The Option You Choose for Your Pregnancy